-In this research, we have employed a SOM-based method to fill significant temperature and velocity measurement gaps from a mooring array on the Rottnest shelf off southwest Western Australia that monitors the Leeuwin Current and associated shelf processes.
-We use daily temperature records from 3 moorings of approximately 13.5 years, and nearly 13 years of daily current velocity records from 5 moorings, in conjunction with daily SST and coastal sea level at Fremantle, to train SOM.
-Because this is a relatively small mooring array, we pre-process observational data using interpolation and extrapolation to have enough non-missing daily data profiles to train SOM.
-Evaluated with withholding data, the RMSE for temperature estimations at the 3 moorings are 0.61°C at NRSROT, 0.39°C at WATR10, and 0.58°C at WATR20, respectively.
-The RMSE for the meridional (alongshore) and zonal (cross-shore) velocities are 0.1 m s-1 and 0.05 m s-1.
-In addition, the data pre-processing brings better consistency between the observed and gap-filled data.
+In this research, we have employed a SOM-based method to fill significant temperature and velocity measurement gaps from a mooring array on the Rottnest Shelf off south-western Western Australia that monitors the Leeuwin Current and the associated shelf processes.
+We use daily temperature records from three moorings of approximately 13.5 years as well as nearly 13 years of daily current velocity records from five moorings, in conjunction with daily SST and coastal sea level at Fremantle, to train a SOM.
+Because this is a relatively small mooring array, we pre-process observational data using interpolation and extrapolation to have enough non-missing daily data profiles to train a SOM.
+Evaluated by withholding data, the RMSEs for temperature estimations at the three